backengineering/llvm-msvc/README.md

 - Some of the code is pretty hacky.
 Can't submit it officially.
 - Waiting for the official fix takes too long.

+### How to use llvm-msvc?
+- Install Visual Studio 2015 to 2022 (I recommend using 2022) along with WDK11.
+- Download and install llvm-msvc from the following repository ([llvm-msvc_X86_64_installer.exe](https://github.com/backengineering/llvm-msvc/releases))
+- Create your Windows driver project and choose "LLVM-MSVC_v143_KernelMode" as your platform toolset.
+- Compile your project.

 ### How to compile?

 ```